carlonicora/RAW/jinx.md

 `success = (attacking ability + 1d20) - (defending ability + 1d20)`

 An example of a challenged attack is when the defending character spends their turn to perform a defending action.
 The attacking character may try to punch another, who may try to dodge the punch.
-In that case the attacking character will use 1d20+brawl, and to succeed will have to score higher than the defending 1d20+dodge.
+In that case, the attacking character will use 1d20+brawl, and to succeed will have to score higher than the defending 1d20+dodge.
 In this case, the defending character will invest their action for their turn, and won't be able to do an attack themselves.

 #### Unchallenged Attacks